PerfectlySoft/PerfectDocs/guide/filters.md

 }
 ```

-When it comes time to send response headers the ```filterHeaders``` function is called.
-This function should perform whatever tasks it needs on the provided ```HTTPResponse``` object and then call the callback function.
+When it comes time to send response headers, the ```filterHeaders``` function is called.
+This function should perform whatever tasks it needs on the provided ```HTTPResponse``` object, and then call the callback function.
 It should deliver unto the callback one of the ```HTTPResponseFilterResult``` values, which are defined as follows:

 ```swift
 /// Response from one filter.